LightBurnSoftware/Documentation/Boolean.md

 ## Boolean Intersection

-This will creatre a shape from 2 selected shapes that has an outline defined by only the areas in which the shgapes overlap.
+This will creatre a shape from 2 selected shapes that has an outline defined by only the areas in which the shapes overlap.